INTRODUCING THE CANADIAN RESUSCITATION OUTCOMES CONSORTIUM

 Moreover, survival in participating communities has significantly improved.

-With generous support from the Canadian Institutes of Health Research and the Heart & Stroke Foundation of Canada we are now in the process of creating our own Canadian Resuscitation Outcomes Consortium (CanROC) to bring the power of collaboration of all Canadian Resuscitation researchers and EMS agency partners to bear on our goal of increasing survival from cardiac arrest & life threatening trauma.
+With generous support from the Canadian Institutes of Health Research and the Heart & Stroke Foundation of Canada we created our own Canadian Resuscitation Outcomes Consortium (CanROC) to bring the power of collaboration of all Canadian Resuscitation researchers and EMS agency partners to bear on our goal of increasing survival from cardiac arrest.